UniMath/agda-unimath/src/metric-spaces/modulated-cauchy-sequences-metric-spaces.lagda.md

 ## Idea

 A
-{{#concept "modulated Cauchy sequence" Disambiguation="in a metric space" Agda=cauchy-modulus-sequence-Metric-Space}}
+{{#concept "modulated Cauchy sequence" Disambiguation="in a metric space" Agda=modulated-cauchy-sequence-Metric-Space}}
 `x` in a [metric space](metric-spaces.metric-spaces.md) is a mapping from the [natural numbers](elementary-number-theory.natural-numbers.md) to the underlying type of the metric space such that for any